5. Skip to content

 Some motherboard USB ports have poor power delivery or signal integrity:

-• Solution: Test multiple USB ports systematically
+• Solution: Test multiple USB ports systematically and prefer motherboard rear-panel USB ports over front-panel ports

 3. USB Hub Power Delivery